New Florida Law Tightens Rules for Charitable Solicitation

 Law is Tougher on Bad Actors, Becomes Effective July 1, 2014

-Click here to view our firm’s free web briefing on this law.
+Scroll to the bottom of this Alert to view our firm's free web briefing on this law.

 The Commissioner of Florida’s Department of Agriculture and Consumer Services, Adam Putnam, took special note late last year when the Tampa Bay Times published the results of its research project, “America’s Worst Charities.”
 Among its responsibilities, Putnam’s department oversees the administration of Florida’s charitable solicitation laws.
 Putnam was particularly incensed that the report, a collaborative project of the Times and the Center for Investigative Reporting, labeled a Florida charity “the worst of the worst.”